 1. Russian Market in Phnom Penh is the biggest go-to source for tourist shopping and watching local life unfold.

-2. Credit cards are acceptable in most large or small retail shops, but a certain amount of cash is still needed for your convenience.
+2. Credit cards are accepted in most large or small retail shops, but a certain amount of cash is still needed for your convenience.

 3. Price of goods in local markets or street stands is negotiable but not those in malls.